FleuryCode/LoqualisTest/README.md

 Started with React template using npx create-react-app

+To run, make sure node and npm are installed.

-run npm install followed by npm start to launch application locally.
+In terminal run 'npm install' followed by 'npm start'.